 Understanding Auto Transport Pricing: Factors That Affect Your Quote

-One of the most common questions we receive at SouthWest Auto Transport is, "How much will it cost to ship my car?"
+One of the most common questions we receive is “How much will it cost to ship my car?”
 The answer is rarely a simple flat rate.
-Auto transport pricing functions more like a stock market than a dinner menu.
-Rates fluctuate daily based on supply (available trucks), demand (number of cars needing shipment), and fuel costs.
+Auto transport pricing functions more like a stock market than a dinner menu — rates fluctuate daily based on supply (available trucks), demand (number of cars needing shipment), and fuel costs.

-- Major Metro to Metro: Shipping from Los Angeles to Dallas is generally cheaper than shipping from a rural town in Northern California to a small town in West Texas.
-Carriers prefer staying on main interstate highways (I-10, I-40, I-95).
+- Major Metro to Metro: Shipping from Los Angeles to Dallas is generally cheaper than shipping from a rural Northern California town to a small West Texas city.
+Carriers prefer staying on main interstates (I-10, I-40, I-95).

-- Deadhead Miles: If a driver has to drive 100 miles off the main highway to pick up your car, they drive those miles empty (known as "deadheading").
-To compensate for the fuel and time, carriers charge a premium for rural pickup or delivery locations.
+- Deadhead Miles: If a driver must drive 100 miles off the main highway to reach you, they drive those miles empty — known as “deadheading.”
+Carriers charge a premium for rural pickup or delivery locations to cover this fuel and time cost.

 2. Vehicle Size, Weight, and Modifications

-- Sedans vs. SUVs: A Honda Civic takes up less space and weight than a Ford F-150.
-If a truck is hauling three large SUVs, they may have to leave a slot empty to stay under the legal weight limit.
-Therefore, larger vehicles command a higher price.
+- Sedans vs. SUVs: A Honda Civic takes up far less space and weight than a Ford F-150.
+Larger vehicles command higher prices because they displace more trailer capacity and weight.

 - Modifications Matter: A standard Jeep Wrangler is one price; a Jeep with a 4-inch lift kit and 35-inch tires is another.
-Lift kits increase the vehicle's height, potentially forcing the driver to place it on the top rack or in a specific spot to avoid hitting bridges.
+Lift kits increase vehicle height, potentially forcing the driver to place it in a specific spot to clear bridges.

 3. Vehicle Condition: Running vs. Inoperable